adarsh206/Job-Portal/README.md

 30. One search section is also there where you can search your job.
 31. In the post a job section you can post a job with every details.
 32. Anyone can post a job whether they are any company or person.
 33. In one particular job in main page every details is given like companyName, comapnayLogo, JobTitle, salary, location, jobdate, jobType and job description along with it's symbol.
+34. When you will click the Login button you get into login page where you can login and logout both are there in one page.
+35. In the footer section you will find the other details of the site.